RyanSaxe/MagicDraftBot/README.md

 I use L2 regularization on the MLP in attempt to avoid exploding weights.
 However this doesn't appear to do enough to fight against an overly strong bias towards one color.
 I attempted to put a ceiling on the bias, however this led to the bot refusing to commit to an archetype and/or never pass rares.
 Still working on a solution to this.

+*Note: I cannot share the trained model nor any of the data used to train it.*

 ### External Content about this Agent:

 * [Lords of Limited Podcast Episode](https://lordsoflimited.libsyn.com/lords-of-limited-129-bot-design-with-ryan-saxe)